Sunshine Coast, Queensland: Agriculture

 In 2017–18, the gross value of agricultural production in the Sunshine Coast region was $217 million, which was 2 per cent of the total gross value of agricultural production in Queensland ($13 billion).

 Agricultural land in the Sunshine Coast region occupies 1,100 square kilometres, or 36 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 880 square kilometres, or 29 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 530 square kilometres or 17 per cent of the Sunshine Coast region.

 The Sunshine Coast region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were poultry ($66 million), followed by strawberries ($35 million) and milk ($29 million).
 These commodities together contributed 60 per cent of the total value of agricultural production in the region.

+Arts

+The Sunshine Coast region is home to art galleries, performance venues, festivals, and theatre companies and classical music ensembles.